Skip to main content

 Table of Contents

-Software Development could be overwhelming and increasingly complex if a project team does not follow the right method to develop a software.
+Software Development could be overwhelming and increasingly complex if a project team does not follow the right method to develop software.

-A software is continuously evolved based on the changing business needs.
+A software application is continuously evolving based on the changing business needs.
+Generally, any software development process goes through these phases:

 Requirements > Design > Development > Testing > Deployment